Silent-Winds/Archeon-Old/README.md

 ## 📜 Credits

-The rights to this mod belong to The Aether Team, (Gilded Games) and all its developers, and the devs of Team Razor, 345boneshoss, Aethyus, TunefulTurnip, and darksonic300.
-Logo by Aethyus, and background by EnderCristy.
+The rights to this mod belongs to the Silent Winds team, and all its members, (Aethyus, Aeramisu, Aerod, Scarecrowman and Tim Rurkowski).
+Special Thanks/Contributors: Paros974, Mystoxi.

+## 💖 Enjoy the mod?
+Contribute with us!

+If you’d like to contribute what we do, check out our Discord server, or DM Aethyus#4467 on Discord!
+Players who contribute to the mod will be marked on our CurseForge page, here, and a special role on our Discord, and many other things!